Trails of clouds in binary black holes: Dynamics

 From here, and via their $\alpha$-dependence [see \eqref{eq:spectrum_I} and \eqref{eq:res_positions}], we obtain the following shifted values, \beq \Delta \Omega^{(ab)}_0 \simeq p [\Omega^{(ab)}_0]^{\rm sat} \, \alpha_\mathrm{sat} \frac{N_\mathrm{c}}{M^2_\mathrm{sat} } \left(1- \frac{N_\mathrm{c}}{N^{\mathrm{sat}}_\mathrm{c}} \right)\,, \quad \Delta \Gamma_{a(b)} \simeq (4l+5)\Gamma^{\rm sat}_{a(b)} \alpha_\mathrm{sat} \frac{N_\mathrm{c}}{M^2_\mathrm{sat} } \left(1- \frac{N_\mathrm{c}}{N^{\mathrm{sat}}_\mathrm{c}} \right)\,, \eeq

 In what follows, we consider a few useful limits that can help us understand some of the features of the general case.
 We first look at the equations in~\eqref{eq:d_sgm_decay} and~\eqref{eq:del_Vq} when a single overtone dominates.
-We then consider the case of perturbative mixing.
-We also consider the possibility of overlapping overtones in the low-frequency limit $(\Omega \ll \Omega_{g,k})$.
-Finally, we examine the decoupling limit which mimics a LZ-type transition \cite{Baumann:2019ztm}.
+We then consider perturbative mixing.
+We study the possibility of overlapping overtones in the low-frequency limit $(\Omega \ll \Omega_{g,k})$, and also examine the decoupling limit which mimics a LZ-type transition~\cite{Baumann:2019ztm}.
 4pt

 {\it \underline{Dominant overtone}.} When the dynamics is dominated by a single $(g,k)$ overtone, a convenient description is given by the Feynman-Vernon-Hellwarth representation~\cite{1957JAP....28...49F, 1996PhRvA..53.4288V, 2023PhRvE.107f4211M}.
 The phase-space dynamics takes place on the unit (``Bloch'') sphere spanned by $\{\sigma, u^{(ab)}_{g,k}, \nu^{(ab)}_{g,k}\}$, where the variables $\{|u^{(ab)}_{g,k}| \leq 1, |\nu^{(ab)}_{g,k}| \leq 1\}$ are defined in~\eqref{eq:u_def}, and their corresponding evolution equations are (see~\cite{1996PhRvA..53.4288V} and App.~\ref{app:atom})